AjmainFayek/AjmainFayek/README.md

 ---

-- 💼 I am a **Passionate Designer** with 4 years of experience in design industry
+- 💼 I am a **Passionate Designer** with 4 years of experience in the design industry
 - 🧠 I craft **SaaS dashboards, web apps, and mobile interfaces** that truly convert
 - 🤖 Currently exploring **AI-integrated design systems** and **advanced UX patterns**
-- 🌐 All of my projects are available in [Dribbble](https://dribbble.com/ajmain_fayek)
+- 🌐 All of my projects are available on [Dribbble](https://dribbble.com/ajmain_fayek)
 - 📸 Outside design, I love **reading, photography, and exploring human psychology** behind user behavior

 ---